 Concord Stories from Special Collections

-Concord Stories from Special Collections is a new virtual series that highlights the rich holdings of the Concord Free Public Library Corporation’s William Munroe Special Collections through stories about Concord’s people and places from a variety of guests, including Concord residents, scholars, researchers, and curators.
+Concord Stories from Special Collections is a virtual series that highlights the rich holdings of the Concord Free Public Library Corporation’s William Munroe Special Collections through stories about Concord’s people and places from a variety of guests, including Concord residents, scholars, researchers, and curators.

 Our featured guest on Thursday, November 12, 2020 at 7:00 p.m. was Victor Curran.
 In his presentation, "Emerson’s Muses: Mary Moody Emerson and Sarah Bradford Ripley," Victor told the stories of two brilliant women, Mary Moody Emerson and Sarah Bradford Ripley.
 Mary Emerson was born at Concord’s Old Manse in 1774, and Sarah Ripley died there 93 years later.
 Mary Emerson “danced to the music of [her] own imagination,” envisioning a nature-based spirituality that found its way into the transcendentalist writings of her nephew Ralph Waldo Emerson.
 Sarah Ripley—a scholar acclaimed by the President of Harvard—ran a school where she mentored a teenage Waldo Emerson.
 In this segment, both women stepped out of the shadow of the man they educated.
 [Watch Presentation]